mouseless/baked/docs/architecture/application.md

 A phase makes use of given application context to determine if it is ready to be initialized or not.
 For example, `Run` phase looks for `WebApplication` in the given context.
 If it does not, phase decides not to initialize.
-This way application knows that `Run` phase is not ready until some other phase, e.g.
-`Build` phase, adds `WebApplication` to the context.
+This way application knows that `Run` phase is not ready until some other phase, e.g., `Build` phase, adds `WebApplication` to the context.

 ```mermaid